 Now by the look on my dad’s face you’d have thought I said seven hundred.

-So bound and determined I went to work on plan B.
+Then the following morning, still bound and determined, I went to work on plan B.

 And work I did!

-Every day after school I’d scour the neighborhood for pop bottles which I’d then take to Vons and cash in for five cents apiece.
+Every day after school I scoured the neighborhood for pop bottles which I’d take to the market and cash in for five cents apiece.

 Needless to say the biggest grin came on the day I rode my bike down to Nicks and walked out with my prized seat cover.

-To this day I remember emptying my pockets onto that counter, impatiently looking on as Nick unraveled the waded up dollar bills, examined the heavily soiled Indian Head nickel I found beside the railroad tracks, then suspiciously looking me in the eye and asking, are you sure there are 50 pennies in each of these rolls?
+To this day I remember emptying my pockets onto the counter, looking on as Nick unraveled the waded up dollar bills and examined the heavily soiled Indian Head nickel I found near the railroad tracks, then suspiciously looking me in the eye and asking, are you sure there are 50 pennies in each of these rolls?